CT Scans

 CTs can be part of your hospital stay or an outpatient appointment.
 Each type of CT may require specific steps or instructions.
 We will discuss those details with you before your test.

-• Remove all jewelry and items that contain metal.
-We may ask you to change into a patient gown we provide.
+In general, you can expect to remove all jewelry and items that contain metal.
+We may ask you to change into a patient gown.

 radiology